-Kenya President Kenyatta wins 98 percent of vote in repeat election: commission
+Kenyan President Kenyatta wins 98 percent of vote in repeat election

 Protests by Odinga’s supporters prevented polling stations from opening in 25 constituencies.

-The election commission said that poor security prevented balloting in those areas but the final announcement could go ahead as it would not “materially affect” the result.
+The election commission said poor security prevented voting in those areas but the final announcement could go ahead as it would not “materially affect” the result.

+In the pro-Kenyatta area of Dagoretti North in Nairobi, cars honked and crowds of supporters in red T-shirts ran through the streets.

+“I‘m so happy the president has got his seat back,” said Peterson Njau.
+“Now the economy is going to lift up again.”

+Another resident, Kennedy Okeyo, said he cared more about football than politics but that ethnic clashes in his home this weekend had unnerved him.

+“You can’t get to work, and even if you get to work, you can get attacked because of who you are,” he said.
-As the election commission began reading results on Monday, around 100 youths listening through their mobile phones gathered in Nairobi’s Kawangware slum, chanting “No Raila No Peace”.

-As soon as the outcome was announced, protesters lit a bonfire in the middle of the street and began taunting riot police with cries of “the people want tear gas”.
+But just down the road in Nairobi’s Kawangware slum, around 100 youths listening to the results on mobile phones chanted “No Raila No Peace”.
+They lit a bonfire in the middle of the street and began taunting riot police with cries of “the people want teargas”.

-Earlier in the day, police dispersed protesters there with teargas when they tried to block a visit to Kawangware by Interior Minister Fred Matiang‘i.
+Earlier, police dispersed protesters there with teargas when they tried to block a visit by Interior Minister Fred Matiang‘i.

-In another Nairobi shanty town, Mathare, the scene of deadly clashes between police and protesters immediately after the August vote, social worker Ann Mbuthia, 58, told Reuters before the results were known that women were hurrying home.
+Another Nairobi shanty town, Mathare, the scene of deadly clashes between police and protesters immediately after the August vote, was largely calm although a handful of protesters lit a small fire.

-“We are afraid because here in Mathare youth are ready to fight if Uhuru is announced (the winner),” she said.
-“Women are afraid to come out of their houses.”

 And in the western city of Kisumu, Odinga’s political heartland, around 50 youths began to block the road at the Kondele roundabout, the epicenter of protests, while others banged metal poles together.
 But the protest was small.